exeme-project/exeme-lang/docs/project/roadmap.md

 * Quality of implementation in the toolchain
 * Necessary documentation - not just online, but commented in the implementations

-### A toolchain that can build a mixed C++ and Exeme program
+### A toolchain that can build an Exeme program

-Our end goal is to compile a minimal but non-trivial example of bi-directionally by mixing C++ and Exeme code, and running it successfully.
+Our end goal is to compile a minimal but non-trivial example of Exeme code, and run it successfully.
 However, completing everything involved in this example isn't expected to be realistic by the end of the year.
-Instead, we expect to work towards the following goals (in *probable* priority order) and all the Exeme features that they depend on:

-* Calling C++ functions from Exeme.
-* Importing C++ types as their Exeme equivalent.

 ## Objectives for 2024